-The quantitative measures selected for the 2022 EBP were the 2022 achievement of financial targets in (i) Contribution ex-TAC, measured at constant currency, and (ii) Adjusted EBITDA (on an absolute basis but adjusted to remove the impact of currency fluctuations).
+The quantitative measures selected for the 2023 EBP were the 2023 achievement of financial targets in (i) Contribution ex-TAC,5 measured at constant currency, and (ii) Adjusted EBITDA, measured at constant currency at 2023 plan rates.
 These measures were selected by the Board of Directors because Contribution ex-TAC and Adjusted EBITDA are the key measures it uses to monitor the Company's financial performance.
-In particular, our strategy focuses on maximizing the growth of our Contribution ex-TAC on an absolute basis over maximizing our near-term gross margin, as we believe this focus builds sustainable long-term value for our business by fortifying a number of our competitive strengths, including access to advertising inventory, breadth and depth of data and continuous improvement of the Criteo Al Engine's performance, allowing it to deliver more relevant advertisements at scale.
-In 2022 (as in 2017, 2018, 2018 and 2021), the Contribution ex-TAC measure and Adjusted EBITDA measure were given equal weight of 40% and 40%, respectively (collectively 80% for the quantitative goals).
-In setting the payout scale for both the Contribution ex-TAC portion and the Adjusted EBITDA portion of the quantitative goals, our compensation committee took into consideration the known and perceived challenges for the Company and the overall advertising technology industry for 2022, while remaining in line with market practices.
+In particular, our strategy focuses on maximizing the growth of our Contribution ex-TAC on an absolute basis over maximizing our near-term gross margin, as we believe this focus builds sustainable long-term value for our business by fortifying a number of our competitive strengths, including access to advertising inventory, breadth and depth of data and continuous improvement of the Criteo AI Engine's performance, allowing it to deliver more relevant advertisements at scale.
+In 2023 (as in 2018, 2019, 2021 and 2022), the Contribution ex-TAC measure and Adjusted EBITDA measure were given equal weight of 40% and 40%, respectively (collectively 80% for the quantitative goals).
+In setting the payout scale for both the Contribution ex-TAC portion and the Adjusted EBITDA portion of the quantitative goals, our compensation committee took into consideration the known and perceived challenges for the Company and the overall advertising technology industry for 2023, while remaining in line with market practices.
 The goals were set to be challenging, yet achievable.
-Finally, when determining quantitative performance, the Company's reported Contribution ex-TAC for 2022 is adjusted for EBP purposes by using the same exchange rate as was used to establish the Contribution ex-TAC targets in February 2022.
+Finally, when determining quantitative performance, the Company's reported Contribution ex-TAC for 2023 is adjusted for EBP purposes by using the same exchange rate as was used to establish the Contribution ex-TAC targets in February 2023.